dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

 - https://services.lavenderfive.com/mainnet/dydx#live-peers
 - https://polkachu.com/live_peers/dydx

-When you have a list of healthy peers, choose 5 of them at random to add to the `persistent_peers` field in your `config.toml`.
+From a list of healthy peers, choose 5 at random to add to the `persistent_peers` field in your `config.toml`.

 ### Save an address book
-Download the `addrbook.json` file, which stores configuration details that help your node connect to peers in its network more efficiently.
+Download the latest `addrbook.json` file, which stores configuration details that help your node efficiently connect to peers in its network.
 You can download an up-to-date address book file from one of the following services:
 - https://polkachu.com/addrbooks/dydx
 - https://services.lavenderfive.com/mainnet/dydx#latest-addrbook
 - https://autostake.com/networks/dydx/

-Save the file `addrbook.json` in your `/.dydxprotocol/config` directory.
+Save the `addrbook.json` file in your `/.dydxprotocol/config` directory.

 ### Use snapshots or state sync to back up your node
 Your full node needs a backup plan to replay the history of the network in case it falls out of sync.
 You can back up your node in one of two ways: